YomnaElmousalami/legalduel-1b-ai-studio_btt/README.md

    - ai-web-app/timeline.html (Mit-Licesensed Component)
    - ai-web-app/styles.css (Mit-Licesensed Component)

-The text of the MIT License and attribution are included in the [LICENSE](./LICENSE) file.
+The text of the MIT License and attribution are included in the [MIT LICENSE](MIT License.md) file.

 By using this repository, you agree to the terms of the Apache License, Version 2.0, and any additional terms that apply to the MIT-licensed components.